Polkadot-Blockchain-Academy/pba-content/syllabus/0-Internal_Faculty_Resources/7-Grading-scheme-slides.md

 ## ✅ Certification Criteria

-Options for criteria for certification:
+**Average of integer scores for all assignments (effectively GPA)**

+Future may include:
 <pba-flex center>

-1. Average of integer scores for all assignments (effectively GPA)
+1. Bundling of checklist items overall (above a 2)
-1. Bundling of assignments that must be above a 2 to get cert
+1. Bundling of assignments total score (above a 2)
    - pre-defined
    - contract negotiated
 1. Thesis Defense (only)